thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 Figure 3.
 Training and Validation Loss Curves

 To evaluate the model's performance on unseen data, the test set was used.
 The model achieved a **test accuracy of 0.804**, with a precision of 0.761, recall of 0.892, and an F1-score of 0.821.
-These results show that the model performs well overall, with particularly strong recall suggesting a good sensitiviy in detecting positive cases.
+These results show that the model performs well overall, with particularly strong recall suggesting a good sensitivity in detecting positive cases.

 The confusion matrix for test results is shown in [Figure 4](#confusion-matrix).
-The results demonstate that ConvNeXt can effectively distinguish between AD and NC brain MRIs.
+The results demonstrate that ConvNeXt can effectively distinguish between AD and NC brain MRIs.

 <a id="confusion-matrix"></a>